Working with Reports in the Security Awareness Training Platform

 - Initial Phish-prone Percentage – this will help you understand how vulnerable your newest employees are to a phishing attack by analyzing the average Phish-prone Percentage of their first phishing test.

-- Phish-failure Percentage – this will help you learn the likelihood of your user groups failing a phishing attack by creating reports based on Phish-failure Percentage.
+- Phish-failure Percentage Reports – this will help you learn the likelihood of your user groups failing a phishing attack by creating reports based on Phish-failure Percentage.

-- Training Comparison – this will help you to find out if your training is lowering your Phish-prone Percentage and Risk Score.
+- Training Comparison Reports – this will help you to find out if your training is lowering your Phish-prone Percentage and Risk Score.

-- Training Hours – this will allow you to see how many hours your users are spending on training.
+- Training Hours Reports – this will allow you to see how many hours your users are spending on training.

 In the Report Viewer subtab, you can filter any of the above categories by date range and other parameters designed specifically for that category.
 The reports can then be downloaded as a PDF or CSV file.